andrezgz/slicedom/reference/Perl-Unicode.md

 > IMPORTANT: `/\pLl/` is valid, but means something different.
 It matches a two character string: a letter (Unicode property `\pL`), followed by a lowercase `l`.

-What a ==Unicode property matches is never subject to locale rules==, and if locale rules are not otherwise in effect, ==the use of a Unicode property will force the regular expression into using Unicode rules==, if it isn't already.
+What a <mark>Unicode property matches is never subject to locale rules</mark>, and if locale rules are not otherwise in effect, <mark>the use of a Unicode property will force the regular expression into using Unicode rules</mark>, if it isn't already.

 Unicode properties are defined *only* on Unicode code points.
 Starting in v5.20, when matching against `\p` and `\P`, Perl treats non-Unicode code points (those above the legal Unicode maximum of 0x10FFFF) as if they were typical unassigned Unicode code points.